DCC Featured Cats

 It's All Relative

-Dennis Black, who likes being different, was drawn to the unique look of the Eliminator and its status as a rare muscle car.
+The Eliminator's unique look and rarity appealed to Dennis Black, who likes standing out from the crowd.
 So, when Dennis found a 1970 Competition Gold Eliminator, he bought it, even though it needed a complete restoration. | Full story ››

 200,000 Miles of Fun